keu/docs/software_versioned_docs/version-0.23/manage-workspaces.md

 A Workspace is the highest level of organization on Astronomer.
 From a Workspace, you can manage a collection of Airflow Deployments and a set of users with varying levels of access to those Deployments.

-If you're not a member of any Workspaces already, you'll be prompted to create one as soon as you log in to the Astronomer UI.
-If you already have access to at least 1 Workspace, you can create a new one using the **New Workspace** button in the sidebar of the Astronomer UI.
+If you're not a member of any Workspaces already, you'll be prompted to create one as soon as you log in to the Software UI.
+If you already have access to at least 1 Workspace, you can create a new one using the **New Workspace** button in the sidebar of the Software UI.

 This guide walks through the best practices for creating and managing Workspaces as a Workspace admin.
-It's organized by the 4 tabs you can access from a Workspace's menu in the Astronomer UI:
+It's organized by the 4 tabs you can access from a Workspace's menu in the Software UI:

 * Deployments
 * Settings